jdchristensen/shinestacker/docs/main.md

 ## Known Issues

-* RAW format is not unsupported.
+* RAW format is not supported.
 Convert your images to TIFF or JPEG with your favourite software
 * EXIF data not supported for 16-bit PNG files
 * EXIF exposure data in TIFF files may not be visible in Adobe PhotoShop.
 Export as JPEG for full Photoshop EXIF compatibility, if needed
 * Windows with ARM64 architecture can't be supported due to limitation of the OpenCV python library